lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 After opening the crypt, we saw 5 gems, [Red, Blue, Green, Black, White] Gas started filling the room.
 Stuck those in the opening above the depictions, and stopped the gas.
-The crypt moved aside and <opened>
+The crypt moved aside and a stairs down appeared.

 ## Loot: